Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

-If at most one of the endpoints is in the MIS, both do nothing except for changing their counter.
+\paragraph{Edge Insertion Between Two High-Degree Neighbors} If at most one of the endpoints is in the MIS, both do nothing except for changing their counter.
 If both high-degree neighbors are in the MIS, one leaves (e.g.\ $u$) and performs~\cref{alg:find-subgraph} or~\cref{alg:high} with $u$ as the leader.

-\paragraph{Edge Deletion Between Two High-Degree Neighbors} If wlog the degree of one of the vertices (say $v$), $d_v$, becomes less than $d'_v$, then $v$ becomes \ld and informs all its neighbors.
+\paragraph{Edge Deletion Between Two High-Degree Neighbors} If w.l.o.g. the degree of one of the vertices (say $v$), $deg(v)$, becomes less than $deg'(v)$, then $v$ becomes \ld and informs all its neighbors.
 If $v$ has only \hd neighbors which are in the MIS, $v$ enters the MIS and all its \hd neighbors perform~\cref{alg:find-subgraph} or~\cref{alg:high} with $v$ as the leader.
 After that, the update continues as an edge deletion between one \hd vertex and one \ld vertex.
-If the degrees of both of the vertices $u$ and $v$, $d_u$ and $d_v$, become less than $d'_v$ and $d'_u$, respectively, then both of them become \ld, inform all their neighbors and enter the MIS if needed; the update continues as edge deletion between two \ld neighbors.
+If the degrees of both of the vertices $u$ and $v$, $deg(u)$ and $deg(v)$, become less than $deg'(v)$ and $deg'(u)$, respectively, then both of them become \ld, inform all their neighbors and enter the MIS if needed; the update continues as edge deletion between two \ld neighbors.

 Otherwise, if no degree assignment changes, and neither of the endpoints is in the MIS, nothing happens.
-If exactly one e.g.\ $u$ is in the MIS, the other, e.g.\ $v$, adds itself to the MIS if it has no neighbors in the MIS and informs all its neighbors.~\cref{alg:clean vertices} is called on all neighbors $N_{high}(v) \cup \{v\}$.
+If exactly one e.g.\ $u$ is in the MIS, the other, e.g.\ $v$, adds itself to the MIS if it has no neighbors in the MIS and informs all its neighbors.~\cref{alg:clean vertices} is called on all neighbors $N_{high}(v) \cup \{v\}$. \fi

-\section{Restart Procedures}
+\subsection{Restart Procedures}

-We now give the first of two restart procedures which is called whenever~\cref{alg:find-subgraph} or~\cref{alg:high} is run or when a \hd vertex informs its neighbors it either entered or left the MIS.
+The first of two restart procedures called whenever~\cref{alg:find-subgraph} or~\cref{alg:high} runs or when a \hd vertex informs its neighbors it entered or left the MIS.
 This procedure ensures that all \hd neighbors of such vertices become \ld if necessary.
-Such a situation might occur if the number of edges in the graph increases over time.
-We first provide intuition for our algorithm and then a detailed description of our algorithm.
-This procedure ensures that~\cref{inv:restart} is satisfied.
+This might occur if the number of edges in the graph increases over time.
+We first provide intuition for our algorithm and then a detailed description of it.

-\subsection{Maintaining Degree Bounds under $m_{max}$}
+\subsubsection{Maintaining Degree Bounds under $m_{max}$}